vercruyssetim/dependency-inversion/src/main/java/be/cegeka/ventouris/dependencyinversion/backery/README.md

 * Try to write the test again
     * Did it become easier?

+* Introduce Dependency Inversion for the Service, Resource and the Mapper

 ## Application configuration
 * Remove the comments from the BackeryMain class
     * What kind of problem do you get?